Ryangwaite/AWS-SAA-C02-Course/README.md

 KMS can use CloudHSM as a **custom key store**, CloudHSM integrates with KMS.

 HSM is not highly available and runs within one AZ.
 To be HA, you need at least two HSM devices and one in each AZ you use.
 Once HSM is in a cluster, they replicate all policies in sync automatically.

 HSM needs an endpoint in the subnet of the VPC to allow resources access to the cluster.

 AWS has no access to the HSM appliances which store the keys.

 #### 1.17.3.1.
 Cloud HSM Use Cases

 - No native AWS integration with AWS products.
 You can't use S3 SSE with CloudHSM.
 - Can offload the SSL/TLS processing from webservers.
 CloudHSM is much more efficient to do these encryption processes.
 - Oracle Databases can use CloudHSM to enable **transparent data encryption (TDE)**
-- Can protect the private keys an issuing certificate authority.
+- Can protect the private keys of an issuing certificate authority.
 - Anything that needs to interact with non AWS products.

 ---